rbgvictoria/keybase_model/docs/processing-keys.md

 course.

-**Note** that the old plugin that KeyBase will keep supporting does not support multiple items keying out in the same place, so we might exclude unfinished keys from the old API.
+**Note** that the old plugin that KeyBase will keep supporting does not support multiple items keying out in the same place, so for the old API we need to merge them into a single item.

 <br><hr>